serengil/deepface/README.md

 **Encrypt Embeddings** - [`Demo with PHE`](https://youtu.be/8VCu39jFZ7k), [`Tutorial for PHE`](https://sefiks.com/2025/03/04/vector-similarity-search-with-partially-homomorphic-encryption-in-python/), [`Demo with FHE`](https://youtu.be/njjw0PEhH00), [`Tutorial for FHE`](https://sefiks.com/2021/12/01/homomorphic-facial-recognition-with-tenseal/)

-Even though vector embeddings are not reversible to original images, they still contain sensitive information similar to fingerprints, making their security critical.
-Encrypting embeddings is essential for higher security applications to prevent adversarial attacks that could manipulate or extract sensitive information.
-Traditional encryption methods like AES are very safe but limited in securely utilizing cloud computational power for distance calculations.
-Herein, [homomorphic encryption](https://youtu.be/3ejI0zNPMEQ), allowing calculations on encrypted data without private key, offers a robust alternative for cloud.
+Vector embeddings, though not reversible, carry sensitive information like fingerprints, making their security crucial.
+Encrypting them prevents adversarial misuse.
+Traditional encryption (e.g., AES) is secure but unsuitable for cloud-based distance calculations.
+[Homomorphic encryption](https://youtu.be/3ejI0zNPMEQ) allows computations on encrypted data without revealing content—ideal for secure cloud processing.
+For example, the cloud can compute encrypted similarity without knowing the data, while only the key holder can decrypt the result.
+See the  [`LightPHE`](https://github.com/serengil/LightPHE) library for partially homomorphic encryption (PHE).

 ```python
 from lightphe import LightPHE